Kincaid7/AHK-AutoGrayscale/README.md

 global NightStartHour := 17    ; Grayscale ON after this hour

+global LoopTime := 1 * 60000 ; Minutes between loops

 DayStartHour: The hour (24h format) when grayscale should turn off.

 NightStartHour: The hour (24h format) when grayscale should turn on.

+LoopTime: The amount of minutes you want before looping

 Example: